 Although you can't eliminate static from a record, you can reduce it with various tools.
 Use a fibre brush and anti-static gun, and by all means, don't use felt vinyl mats.
 Instead, consider using cork, rubber, or genuine cowhide mats because these don't charge vinyl records with static energy.

 Cleanliness Of The Stylus

-A turntables stylus is located on the phono cartridge.
+A turntable stylus is located on the phono cartridge.
 It's a small sharp-pointed pin that tracks the record's grooves and reads vibrations that can later be converted into electrical signals.
 This small, innovative component is why we can extract sound from records.

 As you can imagine, the cleanliness of a stylus will significantly affect the audio quality produced.
-It can cause skipping in the sound, and most importantly, crackle.
+It can cause skipping in the sound and most importantly, crackle.
 Therefore, similarly to a record, you'll want to guarantee you perform adequate maintenance to your stylus.
 Here's how you can accomplish this:

 - A Stylus Brush – Additionally, a stylus brush with the appropriate cleaning solution is also ideal.
-It’ll remove any unwanted debris while reducing the static energy built-up on the stylus.
+It’ll remove any unwanted debris while reducing the static energy built up on the stylus.

 - Record cleanliness – Lastly, the overall cleanliness of a stylus is a direct representation of the maintenance performed on the records themselves.
 With clean records, a stylus cannot become dirty.